Early pregnancy symptoms: One way you’re showing!

 You may notice your breasts feeling sore or more tender even before you take a pregnancy test—as early as two weeks after conception.
 Even if you experience breast tenderness around your period, when it’s caused by pregnancy it’s usually more intense and longer lasting.
-Again, the cause is primarily related to hormones—estrogen and progesterone—but increased blood flow to the breasts also plays a role.
+Again, the cause is primarily related to the hormones estrogen and progesterone, but increased blood flow to the breasts also plays a role.

 A classic indicator of pregnancy in movies, TV shows, and books, morning sickness affects as many as 90% of pregnant people to some degree.
 Although scientists don’t know exactly what causes morning sickness (which can happen at any time of the day), the most popular theory is that it’s a reaction to human chorionic gonadotropin (hCG), the pregnancy hormone, which is produced at the highest levels during the first trimester.

 Day 1 of your pregnancy is actually the first day of your last period, so you probably aren’t actually pregnant yet.

 You may start feeling breast tenderness this week.

 Positive pregnancy test; you may also experience light spotting, or implantation bleeding.

 You may start experiencing nausea/morning sickness and fatigue, as well as other symptoms like peeing more often and heartburn.

 Baby’s DNA begins circulating in the mother’s bloodstream as early as Week 7.

 This is the earliest you are likely to see your doctor.
 Some doctors wait until Week 12 to have the first prenatal appointment.

 The umbilical cord connects the fetus to the placenta.